Computer Science/ Information Technology (CSIT)

 CSIT 145 Computing Fundamentals 3 cr.

 This course provides a deep understanding of hardware, operating systems, software troubleshooting, basic networking knowledge basic security concepts, mobile devices, virtualization Type 1-2, and cloud computing.
 Designed around the CompTIA A+ certification, this course will discuss all of the hardware components of computers, such as Central Processing Units (CPUs), Random Access Memory (RAM), Motherboards, Power Supplies, and Mass storage devices consisting of Solid-State Drives (SSDs) and Hard Drives.
-Code 3 course fee.
+(Online Only) Code 3 course fee.

 CSIT 163 Introduction to Programming Using C++ 4 cr.

 This course introduces the student to the fundamental techniques used in the development of software applications.
 The course teaches basic programming concepts and principles using C/C++.
 Students will learn good programming practices in an integrated and interactive software development environment.
 The topics covered include classes, objects, algorithms, data types, control structures, one-dimensional arrays, attributes, and methods.
 Working knowledge of windows required.
 Open lab time required.
-Code 3 course fee.
+(Fall Only) Code 3 course fee.

 CSIT 165 Programming I 4 cr.